Mustafa Reşid Pasha: Grand Vizierate

 With only an interruption of four months in 1848, Mustafa Reşid Pasha served as Grand Vizier from 1846 to 1852.
 These years proved to be his most productive in establishing his Tanzimat reforms.
 He would be disposed under foreign, especially French, pressure in January 1852 due to his strong bias to Britain.

 Only two months later he was reinstalled as Grand Vizier but only to be removed once again in August, due to a rift between him and the commander of the Imperial Arsenal.

 During the Crimean War, after his successful negotiation of an alliance with Britain and France, he was reinstalled as Grand Vizier in November 1854.
 During this short stint as Grand Vizier he continued with his reforms, but he was displaced yet again less than a year later due to his position against the Suez Canal which upset the French who again pressured the Sultan to dismiss Reşid Pasha.
 This dismissal resulted in his exclusion from the treaty talks following the Crimean War.

 In November 1856 due to British support, Reşid Pasha returned again to the Grand Vizierate for a fifth time.
 For the third time, he was displaced at the hands of the French who disagreed with his position against the formation of a Rumanian state in the Principalities towards the end of July 1857.

 It was not too long before Mustafa Reşid Pasha was appointed Grand Vizier for the sixth and final time on 22 October 1857.
 This appointment only lasted a few months, when he suffered a heart attack and died on 7 January 1858.

 Personal life and death

 Mustafa Reşid Pasha married twice during his lifetime and had a total of five sons, one with his first wife and four with his second.
 One of his granddaughters, Adila Khanum, married Hussein bin Ali, King of Hejaz.

-He died of a heart attack on 7 January 1858 in Constantinople.
+He died of a heart attack on 7 January 1858 in Constantinople, at the age of 57.